U.S. Virgin Islands Billie Jean King Cup team

 The U.S. Virgin Islands Billie Jean King Cup team represents the United States Virgin Islands in Billie Jean King Cup tennis competition and are governed by the Virgin Islands Tennis Association.
-They currently compete in the Americas Zone of Group II.
+They currently compete in the Americas Zone of Group III.

 History

 The U.S. Virgin Islands competed in its first Billie Jean King Cup in 2022.
-Their best result was finishing fourth in their Group II pool in 2022.
+Their best result was finishing third in their Group III pool in 2023.

 Players

 Recent performances

-Here is the list of all match-ups of the U.S. Virgin Islands participation in the Billie Jean King Cup in 2022.
+Here is the list of all match-ups of the U.S. Virgin Islands participation in the Billie Jean King Cup.